 AILA’s Advocacy Action Center allows you to advocate for legislative and policy reforms consistent with AILA’s principles and priorities.Get Involved

 The brand-new 18th edition of Kurzban's Immigration Law Sourcebook is now shipping.Order Now

 Learn how to tackle challenges like finding and retaining affordable staff, working better in a hybrid or remote environment, when and how to raise fees, and much more.Register Now

 AILALink puts an entire immigration law library at your fingertips!
 Search the AILALink database for all your practice needs—statutes, regs, case law, agency guidance, publications, and more.

-BOSTON,MA — The American Immigration Lawyers Association (AILA) will award Geoffrey Hoffman, of the University of Houston Immigration Clinic, Houston TX, with the 2014 Elmer Fried Excellence in Teaching Award for outstanding professor in the area of immigration law.
-He will receive the award today during AILA's Annual Conference in Boston, MA.
+WASHINGTON, DC - The American Immigration Lawyers Association (AILA) will recognize Benjamin Casper Sanchez, of the University of Minnesota Law School, with the 2017 Elmer Fried Excellence in Teaching Award, recognizing an outstanding professor in the area of immigration law this week during AILA's Annual Conference in New Orleans, LA.